c-art/videntity.de/_posts/2007-08-31-why-does-socialmedia-apps-always-specialize-on-just-one-media.md

 tags: []
 comments: []
 ---
-<p>I'm wondering for what reasons SocialMedia apps always specialize one just on media?
+I'm wondering for what reasons SocialMedia apps always specialize one just on media?
 Flickr for picture, youtube for vids, del.icio.us for bookmarks?
 No system to get it all in one?
-Why?</p>
+Why?

-<p>Is it due gain higher usability?
-To create a hotspot?</p>
+Is it due gain higher usability?
+To create a hotspot?
-<p>My opinion:<br />
+My opinion:

-<em>This specialization has different reasons.
+*This specialization has different reasons.
 One reasons is that systems supporting multiple media, need a clear structure with a high usability.
 Otherwise, the user would be overwhelmed by to many functions and will get lost what  lowers his interest on the service.
-This is not easy to gain.<br />
+This is not easy to gain.
 Another reason for specializing on just one media is to create a hotspot provider in this field of topic to attract and join people of same interest and build up a huge community.
-For example, Photographers meet at the online photo gallery flickr or music lovers at the music platform last.fm.<br />
+For example, Photographers meet at the online photo gallery flickr or music lovers at the music platform last.fm.
-  At least, searching media in specialized systems can be performed more precised and specific what leads to<br />
-  more reliable results, imagine searching for music by artist, or pictures by color.<br />
+At least, searching media in specialized systems can be performed more precised and specific what leads to more reliable results, imagine searching for music by artist, or pictures by color.*

-  </em></p>
-<p>What do you say?</p>
+What do you say?